RBAC or ABAC: Which is Better? Enforcing Risk-Adaptive Access Control in the Cloud

 Some of the use cases where ABAC is most applicable:

-• Securing Business Sensitive Data to a large number of varied users with different attributes, in which access controls are needed on a record, or even field level, based on specific rules.
+- Securing Business Sensitive Data to many varied users with different attributes where access controls are needed on a record, or even field level, based on specific rules.
 For example:

-• financial services managers being able to access only those accounts and assets belonging to the counterparties they are managing.
+- financial services managers only able to access those accounts and assets belonging to the counterparties they are managing.

 These attributes are subject to frequent change and require looking up the data itself to determine whether the user can access or not.

-• Multi-tenant Solutions that include a unified data model, where the tenant data is pooled into a single data store, and data is striped with tenant identifier.
-Application users who are accessing this data are authorized to view only data belonging to their tenant.
+- Multi-Tenant Solutions that include a unified data model, where the tenant data is pooled into a single data store, and data is striped with a tenant identifier.
+Application users accessing this data are authorized to view only data belonging to their tenant.

-• Unified Access Controls Across Multiple Data Stores: in which the same data is frequently distributed across multiple data stores and requires consistent access controls everywhere.
-It is easier to manage unified access controls if the data is tagged, and those tags can be matched against user attributes, across all the data sources.
-You then need to define only one tag-based ABAC policy across all data sources.
+- Unified Access Controls Across Multiple Data Stores, in which the same data is frequently distributed across multiple data stores, require consistent access controls everywhere.
+It is easier to manage unified access controls if the data is tagged, and those tags can be matched against user attributes across all the data sources.
+You must then define only one tag-based ABAC policy across all data sources.

-• Time-Based Conditions: Many highly regulated industries have use cases where time-based situational conditions determine whether users can get access to data, for example, a quiet period before quarterly results for a publicly-traded company.
-In this scenario, any user not on the insider list and who might normally have access to current sales and projections data, should be blocked during this time period.
+- Time-Based Conditions: Many highly regulated industries have use cases where time-based situational conditions determine whether users can access data, for example, a quiet period before quarterly results for a publicly traded company.
+In this scenario, any user not on the insider list and who might normally have access to current sales and projections data should be blocked during this time period.
 In this case, date/time and insider-list attributes are used to dynamically control access.

 While ABAC can be used to achieve all of the above-mentioned RBAC use cases, ABAC can have more operational overhead and thus can be overkill for those use cases.
 Furthermore, role itself can be used as an attribute in many scenarios in ABAC.
-So, RBAC and ABAC are not mutually exclusive, and they should be leveraged together.
+So, RBAC and ABAC are not mutually exclusive.
+They should be leveraged together.

-In short, there is no one right method to control access for all data projects.
+In short, no one correct method exists to control access for all data projects.
 Anybody claiming one is categorically always better than the other is just contributing to the noise.
 In principle, you should select a data security platform whose access control capabilities are as diverse as the data workloads you are trying to secure, thus empowering you to make the best choices of access control method for each use case involving sensitive data.

 Access controls are necessary but not sufficient.
 You also need a way to observe and adapt to data access issues and risks as they occur.

 As a general good practice, TrustLogix recommends starting with securing some critical assets by leveraging the power of both RBAC and ABAC.
-However, you still need to continuously ensure those policies are optimally protecting your data, and you have addressed all gaps in your data security posture.
+However, you still need to ensure those policies are optimally protecting your data continuously and that you have addressed all gaps in your data security posture.
 Even with the best access control technology, there are numerous types of data access issues that can go undetected, including:

-• Overprivileged Accounts: An example would be a user has administrative privileges when they don’t need them, which can result in exfiltration either from that user or from a bad actor who hijacks that account.
+- Overprivileged Accounts: An example would be a user who has administrative privileges when they don’t need them, which can result in exfiltration either from that user or from a bad actor who hijacks that account.

-• Ghost Accounts: May be a former employee or customer whose account has not been disabled, which can result in unauthorized access and exfiltration by that former user.
+- Ghost Accounts: These may be a former employee or customer whose account has not been disabled, which can result in unauthorized access and exfiltration by that former user.

-• Conflicting Role or Attribute Hierarchies: Can cause users to have incorrect access privileges.
-This can cause much operational overhead from users complaining they don’t have access to the data they need.
-However, also consider that nobody complains about having too much access.
+- Conflicting Role or Attribute Hierarchies: These can cause users to have incorrect access privileges resulting in operational overhead from users complaining they don’t have access to the data they need.
+However, please consider that noone complains about having too much access.

-Just having an access control system in place won’t, by itself, look out for such issues.
+Just having an access control system in place won’t, by itself, identify such issues.
 Security Observability, which identifies these issues and enables quick resolution, is critical to ensuring your policies are optimal and easily maintained.
-Also, most data privacy regulations, such as GDPR, require that you have a way of getting visibility and control of such issues.
-As a result, “Data Security Posture Management” is becoming its own product category (as defined by Gartner), out of recognition that real-time visibility and control across the entire cloud data landscape is critical.
+Also, most data privacy regulations, such as GDPR, require that you have a way of getting visibility and controlling such issues.
+As a result, “Data Security Posture Management” is becoming its own product category (as defined by Gartner) out of recognition that real-time visibility and control across the entire cloud data landscape is critical.

 LEARN MORE about the 7 types of data security issues here: https://www.trustlogix.io/blog/the-top-7-cloud-data-security-issues-that-you-dont-know-about.